-Once upon a time, flowers were not considered Art.
-They were the inspiration for paintings, contributors to medicines, or the maskers of odor, but not themselves Art.
+Once upon a time, flowers were not considered art.
+They were the inspiration for paintings, medicinal ingredients, or the maskers of odor - but they were not themselves art.

-This has most definitely changed.
-In fact, I would argue that flowers have become another medium of Fine Art Sculpture, and it is as a Fine Art that I approach my work as a floral designer as a work of fine art.
+Times have changed.
+In fact, I would argue that flowers have become another medium of Fine Art sculpture.
+And I approach my work as a floral designer as a work of fine art.

 Each variety of flower or foliage possesses a unique structure and capability to enhance the meaning and intensity of an overall composition.

 For years, I have been fascinated by the Victorian's Secret Language of Flowers, in which every plant had a specific meaning.
-A special pleasure of mine to add sprigs of ivy to wedding bouquets and boutineers, knowing that ivy symbolizes loyalty and fidelity.
+A special pleasure of mine is to add sprigs of ivy to wedding bouquets and boutonnieres, knowing that ivy symbolizes loyalty and fidelity.

 I believe that in this "age of mechanical reproduction" we are thirsting to reconnect with our roots, with the primal call to the wild.
 I know I am not alone (What happened to Traditional Floral Bouquets? by Robin Stein).

 My luxury centerpieces are infused with the aura of pods, vines and Poke Berry, the most invasive of weeds.
-The textures of the uncommon, and ephemeral elements of a moment inspire and motivate my art.
+The textures of the uncommon and ephemeral elements of the moment inspire and motivate my art.

-It is impossible to become bored when you're working with nature - before you blink the mood has changed and the season is new.
+It is impossible to become bored when you're working with nature - before you blink the mood can change and the season is new.